Rapptz/discord.py/docs/api.rst

 Threads
 ~~~~~~~~

+.. function:: on_thread_create(thread)

+    Called whenever a thread is created.

+    Note that you can get the guild from :attr:`Thread.guild`.

+    This requires :attr:`Intents.guilds` to be enabled.

+    .. versionadded:: 2.0

+    :param thread: The thread that was created.
+    :type thread: :class:`Thread`

 .. function:: on_thread_join(thread)

-    Called whenever a thread is joined or created.
-Note that from the API's perspective there is no way to
+    Called whenever a thread is joined.
-    differentiate between a thread being created or the bot joining a thread.

     Note that you can get the guild from :attr:`Thread.guild`.